apache/pekko/docs/src/main/paradox/stream/stream-introduction.md

 the receiving side.

-For these reasons we decided to bundle up a solution to these problems as an Akka Streams API.
+For these reasons we decided to bundle up a solution to these problems as an Pekko Streams API.
 The purpose is to offer an intuitive and safe way to formulate stream processing setups such that we can then execute them efficiently and with bounded resource usage—no more OutOfMemoryErrors.
 In order to achieve this our streams need to be able to limit the buffering that they employ, they need to be able to slow down producers if the consumers cannot keep up.
-This feature is called back-pressure and is at the core of the [Reactive Streams](https://www.reactive-streams.org/) initiative of which Akka is a founding member.
-For you this means that the hard problem of propagating and reacting to back-pressure has been incorporated in the design of Akka Streams already, so you have one less thing to worry about; it also means that Akka Streams interoperate seamlessly with all other Reactive Streams implementations (where Reactive Streams interfaces define the interoperability SPI while implementations like Akka Streams offer a nice user API).
+This feature is called back-pressure and is at the core of the [Reactive Streams](https://www.reactive-streams.org/) initiative of which Pekko is a founding member.
+For you this means that the hard problem of propagating and reacting to back-pressure has been incorporated in the design of Pekko Streams already, so you have one less thing to worry about; it also means that Pekko Streams interoperate seamlessly with all other Reactive Streams implementations (where Reactive Streams interfaces define the interoperability SPI while implementations like Pekko Streams offer a nice user API).

 ### Relationship with Reactive Streams

-The Akka Streams API is completely decoupled from the Reactive Streams interfaces.
-While Akka Streams focus on the formulation of transformations on data streams the scope of Reactive Streams is to define a common mechanism of how to move data across an asynchronous boundary without losses, buffering or resource exhaustion.
+The Pekko Streams API is completely decoupled from the Reactive Streams interfaces.
+While Pekko Streams focus on the formulation of transformations on data streams the scope of Reactive Streams is to define a common mechanism of how to move data across an asynchronous boundary without losses, buffering or resource exhaustion.

-The relationship between these two is that the Akka Streams API is geared towards end-users while the Akka Streams implementation uses the Reactive Streams interfaces internally to pass data between the different operators.
+The relationship between these two is that the Pekko Streams API is geared towards end-users while the Pekko Streams implementation uses the Reactive Streams interfaces internally to pass data between the different operators.
-For this reason you will not find any resemblance between the Reactive Streams interfaces and the Akka Streams API.
+For this reason you will not find any resemblance between the Reactive Streams interfaces and the Pekko Streams API.
 This is in line with the expectations of the Reactive Streams project, whose primary purpose is to define interfaces such that different streaming implementation can interoperate; it is not the purpose of Reactive Streams to describe an end-user